SyuzannE/SeniorAssistant/README.md

 # Senior AI Voice Assistant

-Your Senior AI Voice Assistant is designed to assist elderly users in a Senior Smart Community by providing easy-to-use voice-based interaction with various smart systems and services.
+Senior AI Voice Assistant is designed to assist elderly users in a Senior Smart Community by providing easy-to-use voice-based interaction with various smart systems and services.
 The project focuses on helping seniors navigate everyday tasks with voice commands, improving their independence and quality of life.

 ## How it works